 Test it out

 - What did you observe during testing?
-Did it move in the way you predicted?
+Did your new part move in the way you predicted?
 Did the machine move your new part in the way you predicted?

 - What part of your design worked really well?

 - How could you improve on your design?
 Are there any areas showing signs of weakness or breaking?

 - What changes can you make so that your machine can move a different object or move in a different way?